namnhatpham1995/Conveyor-Belt-Project-HIS/README.md

 nuXmv model.
 4. verify this model against a set of system properties relevant for their example

-Systems like the Airport Conveyer Belt, Car Door Lock, Car Air Bag, Human Pacemaker, Parcel routing, Traffic Light or River Basin Management, could be chosen as an example for the project.

 Each team must submit a report, a presentation and their code for the final evaluation.